-Shawn Schwertfeger became Wheeling, West Virginia’s 54th Chief of Police in June 2012.
+Shawn Schwertfeger has served as the City of Wheeling, West Virginia’s Chief of Police since June of 2012.

 An Ohio Valley native, Chief Schwertfeger graduated from John Marshall High School in 1984 and West Liberty University, where earned a Bachelor of Science Degree in Criminal Justice/Business Administration in 1989.